When looking for homes or three bedroom apartments, students often overlook safety.

 “Definitely visit the neighborhood during the day and visit it during the night; get to know your neighbors and get to know your neighborhood’s activity at night,” Willett said.

 Students can learn more about their neighborhood by watching the weekly updated crime map provided by the Boulder police, Huntley said.
+They may also hire a commercial locksmith to change the locks in their homes or apartments before moving in.
+Installing more secure Entryway Doors can also improve the security and safety of the property.

 “The crime map is a good way to get a sense of what’s happening week to week in the community,” Huntley said.